 4. What if my organization's work falls within more than one of the priority areas?

-The Foundation recognizes that an organization’s work may, in fact, fit in more than one priority area.
+The Foundation recognizes that an organization’s work may fit in more than one priority area.
 Thus, the Foundation also has a focus on work that cuts across two or more of the priority areas.

 5. Is there any work the Foundation would not fund?